flokk.

 Cafeteria Bib-Rambla

 A classic outdoor cafe terrace right on Plaza Bib-Rambla serving churros con chocolate and fresh-squeezed orange juice, open from breakfast through afternoon.
-It is a central, sunny spot to refuel bet
+It is a central, sunny spot to refuel between the cathedral and the Alcaiceria market.

 food_and_drink